Kings and Queens Rise

 Black youth often lack access to safe, supportive environments for recreation and mentorship—especially in the summertime.
 Neighborhoods affected by violence and systemic exclusion need intentional spaces for community building and positive engagement.

-It promotes sportsmanship, friendship and character-building.
+The league promotes sportsmanship, friendship and character-building.
 KQR was created in response to the killing of Stephon Clark and is held in partnership with the Sacramento Kings, Sacramento State University and My Brother’s Keeper Sacramento.

 Child Abuse and Neglect